Third Grade Buzzzz...

 ELA- (English/Language Arts)

-Writing Essential Question: How do writers include character dialogue and actions to affect the events in a story?
+Writing Essential Question: How do writers write about characters and show the sequence of events in a story?
+(Narrative Writing)

 Focus This Week: